intel-iot-devkit/tinyb/CONTRIBUTING.md

 Contributing to TinyB                           {#contributing}
 ======================

-TinyB is an opensource project and we are actively looking for people to help
+TinyB / Direct-BT is an opensource project and we are actively looking for people to help
 with:

 - Contributions to functionality, extensions of API
-- Use and test the library, provide bug reports where appropiate
+- Use and test the library, provide bug reports where appropriate
 - Help spread the word about this library to people who might need it
 - Other ideas are always welcome

-The recommended method to contribute is to fork on github, and then send pull requests to the main project.
-You can open issues if you find any bugs/have questions.
+The recommended method to contribute is to fork on an openly available git service, and then send pull requests to the main project.
+You can open issues on [Zafena ICT](https://ict.zafena.se/issues/) if you find any bugs/have questions.

-If you'd rather not use github you are more than welcome to send git formatted patches to petre.p.eftime@intel.com.
+If you'd rather not use github you are more than welcome to send git formatted patches to Xerxes Ranby <xerxes@zafena.se> or Sven Gothel <sgothel@jausoft.com>.

 Basic rules
 -----------